Skip to main content

 Online tools and Third-Party sites:

-When choosing other third-party tools to help run your class, please consider their approach to learner privacy and safety.
-If you would like to use another site that requires signing up for a new account, go through the complete sign-up process to determine if that site has any age restrictions.
-If there is a minimum age requirement, do not encourage learners to lie about their age, which is a type of deception that could result in removal.
-You should instead be able to disclose this in the parental guidance section of your class listing and explain that the parents / legal guardians themselves will need to create an account with their learners.
-Please also check what Third Party Tools are available to learners, primarily if your class is geared toward learners under 13.
+When selecting other third-party tools to support your class, consider their approach to learner privacy and safety.
+If you would like to use another site that requires signing up for a new account, please first complete the sign-up process yourself to determine if that site has any age restrictions.
+If there is a minimum age requirement, do not encourage learners to lie about their age, as this is a form of deception that could result in removal.
+You should instead be able to disclose this in the parental guidance section of your class listing and explain that parents or legal guardians themselves will need to create an account for their learners.
+Please also check what third-party tools are available to learners, primarily if your class is geared toward learners under 13.

 If you would like to bring a guest speaker to help enhance your lesson, you are welcome to do so!
 For security reasons, only one guest speaker is permitted per class meeting, and all guests must be adults known to the educator.
 This individual does not need to be an approved Outschool teacher, but we require that you, as the instructor, are present at all times and that parents / legal guardians are notified of the guest beforehand.
-If you aren’t sure about a specific situation, contact our support team so we can help you navigate it.
+If you’re unsure about a specific situation, please get in touch with our support team so we can assist you in navigating it.
 After the guest speaker has attended class, you must contact safety@outschool.com so that any Zoom links can be immediately reset to safeguard your classroom.

 Removal of Adult or Overage Learners (Immediate Account Block):